jisotalo/ads-client/README.md

 **Writing STRUCT (some properties only)**

-All other properties will keep their values (read before writing).
+All other properties will keep their values.
+The client reads the active value first and then makes changes.

 ```js
 await client.writeValue('GVL_Write.ComplexTypes.STRUCT_', {